TOR968/NordomGatesBot/README.md

 ![img](image.png)

 5. Copy this tgWabAppData and paste it into your `data.txt` file.
-6. In index.js [config](https://github.com/TOR968/NordomGatesBot/blob/d4b9a625b49b690ec6ec0f083d9d3dc4de5a0bc3/index.js#L10), you can edit the number of open doors per 1 game of the attempts value.
+6. **In the index.js file, you can edit the “config” for yourself.**

-**Important**: Keep your account tgWabAppData secret and never share it publicly.
-It provides access to your account.

 ## Usage